“It’s a hard knock life…”

 The ending of “Meadowlands” is superb, lifting a pedestrian episode to one that is slightly better than average.
 It makes all the frivolous storylines — even AJ’s — suddenly worthwhile.

 When it comes to The Sopranos, you can always count on a poignant ending.
 And when it comes to prestige TV, a poignant ending is the most important part of the show.

 As everyone pays their final respects at Jackie’s funeral, Mazzy Star’s “Look on Down from the Bridge” drifts onto the soundtrack, the introductory organ fanfare perfectly befitting of the cemetery burial backdrop.
 It fits flawlessly with the final images.

 By now, AJ has gone through his own self-contained arc in which he finds out the truth about his father’s livelihood.
 Meadow offers a knowing glance, as the scene clearly resembles (or pays homage to) Vito Corleone’s funeral in The Godfather.

 Tony, surrounded by his mob associates, smiles and winks toward AJ, who watches from afar with a glum look on his face.

-- The Sopranos was nowhere near the likes of its HBO counterpart The Wire when it came to depicting African American characters.
-Case in point: our first yo-yo wielding, black drug dealer!
+- The Sopranos was nowhere near the likes of its HBO counterpart The Wire when it came to depicting characters of color.
+Case in point: our first yo-yo wielding black drug dealer!
 Aside from the poor dialogue and stereotypical caricature, Chris ends up choking him with his own yo-yo.

 - Chris continues to be an asshole, but at least he’s been somewhat humbled after his incident at the pier last week.
 Well, I guess “humbled” and “incident” are nice ways of saying that he soiled himself during his mock execution.
 Call him Shitstopher Moltisanti.